 - Your teleprompter operator may not do a good job of speeding up and slowing down the text as you speak.

 - Without experience, you risk looking and feeling awkward and uncomfortable.

 - You risk losing audience engagement.
 If your audience senses you are reading and unable to inject emotion skillfully, they may tune out.

 Like most things, there are always pros and cons to whatever method you choose.
-In this case, we feel that using a teleprompter is best if you’ve had prior experience with one.
+In this case, we feel that using a teleprompter (aka speech prompter) is best if you’ve had prior experience with one.
 We advise against testing it for the first time in front of a live audience.
 The good news is there are teleprompter apps that you can download from Google Play and iTunes that will allow you to practice from your mobile device or laptop.
+If you’re thinking of using one for an in-studio virtual presentation, you can try using one that attaches to a traditional camera.
 We hope this helps!

 For more public speaking tips, subscribe to our blog or follow us on social media.